El Molo language: Attempt at revitalization

 In 1995 the “Elmolo Development Group” (EDG) was established to promote self-reliance among the Elmolo people especially in an attempt for revitalization.
 In this there also was an Elmolo language revival program that had begun.
 Founder and chairman, Michael Basili, of the Gura Pau was a teacher and later a schoolmaster and Education Officer of the Loiyangalani Division.
 He retired in 2006 and this is when he began to attempt to reinstate El Molo as the language of the community through school teaching.
 Basil and his collogues collected any further linguistic and anthropological data.
 Efforts were dropped in 2012 because it was difficult to implement and extend Cushitic lexical material as it was limited, or its knowledge was too unevenly spread among the community to be any help.
 Another thing discovered was how the El Molo people will not disclose themselves the population of their community.
-They believe that disclosing their numbers endangers them more since over the years they have been assimilated by their surrounding communities.
+They believe that disclosing their numbers endangers them more, since over the years they have been assimilated by their surrounding communities.

 Impacts of language loss

-With the language endangerment of El molo, there is a possibility of a loss of undiscovered and unique knowledge that is still yet to be explored.
-Language is also a critical fundamental aspect of communication.
-It is through language that people can communicate with others of different cultures and gain insight and new knowledge.
-Dixon states, A language is the emblem of its speakers.
-Each language determines a unique way of viewing the world.
-Languages expose people to different ideas and different ways of thinking.
-Someone speaking a different language can describe the same object in a different way and it is this which provides us with a diversity that allows us to view things in other light.
-Furthermore, naming plants and animals is a universal human activity, but each culture develops its own habits.
-One thing as minor as name choice can reveal how a culture imagines the proper place for these creatures in the wild.
-The names a language bestows upon animals go beyond mere labels, but rather include a great deal of information about the proper place this community, such as El Molo, view this animal in the world.
+With the language endangerment of El Molo, as with other languages there is a possibility of a loss of undiscovered and unique knowledge that is still yet to be explored.
+The names a language bestows upon objects, plants or animals go beyond mere labels, but rather include a great deal of information about the proper place this community view this animal in the world, and can reveal how a culture imagines the proper place for these creatures in the wild.